taojunzh/chatroom/report/flask-login.md

         return self.username
 ```
 In order to use the login functionality, we need to parse a User class to login_user
 function from flask-login.
-This User class need to have above functions.
-Having
+This User class need to have above properties: is_authenticated(),
-is_authenticated function make sure the users who is authenticated can be recognized
+is_active() and get_id().
+Having is_authenticated function make sure the users who is authenticated can be recognized
 by the [login_required](https://flask-login.readthedocs.io/en/latest/_modules/flask_login/utils.html#login_required)
 which is a function to verify if a user is logged in.
 Thus, if a user wants to log
 out, it needs to fulfill login_required first.